yaourdt/mgos-to-tasmota/README.md

 This firmware is build using a fork of [Mongoose OS docker action](https://github.com/dea82/mongoose-os-action) which can be found [here](https://github.com/yaourdt/mongoose-os-action).

+The flash-script is a modified version from [mongoose-os-apps/shelly-homekit](https://github.com/mongoose-os-apps/shelly-homekit), originally written by [andyblac](https://github.com/andyblac) and [rojer](https://github.com/rojer).

 ## License

 Copyright (C) 2020, Mark Dornbach